palm-mbzuai/palm-mbzuai/_pages/about.md

 - How can we approach to the understanding of language in artificial intelligence and humans?
 - How and why are language processing and acquisition of artificial intelligence and humans similar/different?

-The PALM Group commenced in 2025 Fall and belongs to <a href="https://mbzuai.ac.ae/research-department/natural-language-processing-department/">MBZUAI NLP department</a>.
+The PALM Group commenced in 2025 Fall (led by Tatsuki Kuribayashi) and belongs to <a href="https://mbzuai.ac.ae/research-department/natural-language-processing-department/">MBZUAI NLP department</a>.

 ## News